Chicken Française, An Italian-American Signature Dish

 - Toss in the minced onion and cook, stirring occasionally until soft.
 Sprinkle 2 tablespoons of flour and stir for 2 minutes.
-Pour in the wine, lemon juice and chicken broth.
+Pour in the wine, lemon juice, lemon zest, and chicken broth.
 Increase the temperature to medium-high and bring to a boil, stirring constantly.
 Reduce the heat to medium and cook the sauce, stirring frequently, until it is reduced to about 1 1/2 cups and slightly thickened, about 10 minutes.

 - Add the lemon slices to the sauce and then add the chicken cutlets back to the pan atop the lemon slices.
 Heat gently for 4 to 5 minutes, turning once, or until heated through.

 - Remove the cutlets and the lemon slices from the sauce and set aside.
 Using tongs, take about half of the cooked pasta and add it to the sauce.
 Twirl the pasta in the sauce taking care to coat it well.
 Toss the coated pasta with the remaining pasta in a serving bowl.
 Remember, the sauce is lemon intense, so by coating only half and tossing with the remainder, you will have a nice flavor without it being overpowering or drippy.

 - Add the chicken to the serving bowl atop the pasta.
 Top the chicken with the sautéed lemon slices and garnish with minced parsley.
 Pour any remaining sauce in a sauce boat for serving at the table.
 Serve immediately.

 Crispy Chicken with Herbed Carolina Gold Rice & Scratch Pan Gravy